Sign Up

 Post-Jarkesy, Should SEC Refund Its Ill-Gotten Penalties?

-In a post last year on this blog, I noted the irony and unfairness of allowing federal agencies to keep million (if not billions) of dollars they had illegally confiscated from private citizens based on claims that those private citizens had previously obtained those funds through their own wrongdoing.
+In a post last year on this blog, I noted the irony and unfairness of allowing federal agencies to keep millions (if not billions) of dollars they had illegally confiscated from private citizens based on claims that those private citizens had previously obtained those funds through their own wrongdoing.
 In particular, I noted recent Supreme Court decisions that confirmed the complete illegality of most disgorgement judgments awarded to the Securities and Exchange Commission (see Lui v.
 SEC (2020)), and many similar disgorgement and “restitution” judgments awarded to the Federal Trade Commission (see AMG Capital Management v.
 FTC (2021)).

 I facetiously asked whether the agencies might do the honorable thing and return their ill-gotten loot to those from whom they had confiscated it.
 Of course, that never happened.